 OEM Partner Options

 The primary objective is to have all data collected in a single repository managed by LSI.
 The option needs to be available for the delivery of the data to a Partner server first.
+The data would then be transferred to LSI.
 This will require working with the partner to establish a mechanism for copying the data to the LSI repository.

 Data Viewing